Coming up this week from WTCR

 -

-There’s plenty of new content coming up from the WTCR − FIA World Touring Car Cup this week.
-Here’s a taster of what’s in store…*
+Here’s a taster of what’s in store from the WTCR – FIA World Touring Car Cup this week*.

-Today (Monday):Ten things we didn’t know about Esteban Guerrieri but do now following his WTCRFast Talkpodcast presented by Goodyear (Facebook, YouTube, web)
+Today (Monday):It’s race night in the pre-season Esports WTCR Beat the Drivers series.
+Watch the action live onFacebookandYouTubeand don’t miss the build-up right here atFIAWTCR.com.

 Also, don’t missWallpaper Wednesday

-Thursday: WTCR All Accessis fromWTCR Race of Macau(Facebook, Instagram, Twitter, YouTube, web)
+Thursday: WTCR All Accessis fromWTCR Race of Malaysia(Facebook, Instagram, Twitter, YouTube, web) and don’t miss a selection of stories from Sepang atFIAWTCR.com.

-Friday:Norbert Michelisz completes theWTCR Lockdown Quizfrom 13h00 on Facebook, Instagram and Twitter
+Discover what Max Verstappen was getting up at WTCR Race of Netherlands on this day in WTCR history (Thursday 21 May 2018).

+Saturday:With the pre-season Esports WTCR Beat the Drivers series complete here’s a reminder of some of the big numbers and big moments.

-Sunday:Cyan Racing Lynk & Co’sChallenge the Worldis replayed with episode eight on Facebook
+Sunday:Cyan Racing Lynk & Co’sChallenge the Worldis replayed with episode nine on Facebook

 *All content/timings provisional and subject to change